Form 3250, Part IV: Reporting Gifts from Foreign Persons

 Is there a gift tax from foreign parents?

-There is not a U.S. gift tax associated with the receipt of a gift from foreign parents.
+There is no U.S. gift tax associated with the receipt of a gift from foreign parents.
 However, if the monetary value of the gift exceeds $100,000, there is a mandatory information return to complete, Form 3250.

 References